Al-Nusra Front: Allegations of sectarianism

 Members of the group were accused of attacking the religious beliefs of non-Sunnis in Syria, such as the Alawites.
-The New York Times journalist C. J. Chivers cites "some analysts and diplomats" as noting that al-Nusra Front and the Islamic State of Iraq and the Levant "can appear less focused on toppling" the Assad government than on "establishing a zone of influence spanning Iraq's Anbar Province and the desert eastern areas of Syria, and eventually establishing an Islamic territory under their administration".
+The New York Times journalist C. J. Chivers cites "some analysts and diplomats" as noting that Al-Nusra Front and the Islamic State "can appear less focused on toppling" the Assad government than on "establishing a zone of influence spanning Iraq's Anbar Province and the desert eastern areas of Syria and eventually establishing an Islamic territory under their administration".

-On 10 June 2015, al-Nusra fighters shot dead at least 20 Druze civilians in Qalb Loze after one of them, a supporter of the Assad regime, opposed the expropriation of his house by a Nusra commander.
+On 10 June 2015, Al-Nusra fighters shot dead at least 20 Druze civilians in Qalb Loze after one of them, a supporter of the Assad regime, opposed the expropriation of his house by a Nusra commander.
 Al-Nusra's leadership issued an apology and claimed that the killings had been carried out against the group's guidelines.
 In an official statement issued a few days later, the organization expressed "deep regret" regarding the incident, acknowledging that the killings were carried out by certain members without orders from the leadership and in violation of the organization's policies.
 Al-Nusra Front also sent a delegation to the Druze community in the village and assured that the perpetrators of the massacre would be brought to trial in a Sharia court.

-Analysts at the American magazine Foreign Affairs asserted that Al-Jazeera was engaged in whitewashing Al-Nusra and that there was absolutely no reference to the Druze in Al-Nusra's "apology", claiming that Al-Nusrah forced the Druze to renounce their religion, destroyed their shrines and now considers them Sunni.
-Emile Hokayem, senior fellow at the IISS, asserted that the Al-Jazeera news network was actively involved in the "mainstreaming" of the Al-Nusra Front in Syria.
+Analysts at the American magazine Foreign Affairs asserted that there was absolutely no reference to the Druze in Al-Nusra's "apology", claiming that Al-Nusra forced the Druze to renounce their religion, destroyed their shrines and now considers them Sunni.
+Emile Hokayem, senior fellow at the International Institute for Strategic Studies, asserted that the Al Jazeera news network was actively involved in the "mainstreaming" of the Al-Nusra Front in Syria.